Posted on Leave a comment

 This is How We Used to Think in South Sudan, Just as Gatluak and Mony-luaak

 Through the engaging dialogues between the characters, the readers are led on an introspective and illuminating journey of self-discovery.
-This book is a vital read for anyone aiming to understand the complexities of human distress and the quest for solutions.
+This short story is a vital read for anyone aiming to understand the complexities of human distress and the quest for solutions.

 Related: Life Coaching Ultimate Guide